-*Patch and reboot LOTS of computers, simultaneously, with just a few clicks
+*Patch and reboot MANY computers, simultaneously, with just a few clicks

 *Monitor status in real-time with progress indicators and integrated pinging

-*DRAMATICALLY reduce the amount of time you spend deploying updates
+*Dramatically reduce the amount of time needed to deploy software and updates

 *BatchPatch PAYS FOR ITSELF! *See what some of our customers have to say